Major Southern California blaze mostly contained, some evacuees return

 By Saturday morning, firefighters had contained 70 percent of the 2,900-acre (1174-hectare), said fire task force spokesman George Land.
 That marked a significant improvement from the start of Friday, when the blaze was only 10 percent contained.

-The Cocos Fire destroyed a dozen houses and another 25 structures at a local spiritualism centre, county officials said in a statement.
+The Cocos Fire destroyed a dozen houses and another 25 structures at a local spiritualism center, county officials said in a statement.

 The conditions on Saturday are expected to be less windy than earlier in the week, when hot, dry Santa Ana winds drove the flames on their destructive path.